-Michael Rosenfeld investigates the molecular strategies responsible for integrating programs of genome-wide transcriptional responses to diverse signaling systems critical for physiological and pathological regulation.
-These strategies are modulated by the endocrine system, which is critical for physiological and behavioral processes in all vertebrates.
-His work has uncovered unexpected global roles of noncoding RNAs and regulated dynamic alterations in nuclear architecture, both in development and in homeostasis of specific epigenomic strategies.
-These strategies link regulated gene responses to other cellular response programs, including DNA damage/repair, proliferation, and inflammation.
-Discovery of these strategies has suggested new approaches to several diseases, including prevalent forms of cancer, neurodegeneration, growth defects, and diabetes.
+Michael Rosenfeld investigates the molecular and architectural strategies responsible for integrating genome-wide transcriptional responses to diverse signaling systems, critical for physiological and behavioral processes in all vertebrates.
+His work has uncovered unexpected roles of enhancers as transcription units, global roles of noncoding RNAs, and regulated dynamic alterations in nuclear architecture.
+These enhancer-based strategies link regulated gene responses to other cellular response programs/machinery, including DNA damage/repair and inflammation, and suggest new approaches to several prevalent diseases.